Royals vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Tampa Bay Rays and Kansas City Royals will play on Friday at Kauffman Stadium, at 8:10 PM ET, with Yandy Diaz and Bobby Witt Jr. among those expected to deliver at the plate.

-The Royals are +240 moneyline underdogs for this matchup with the favored Rays (-300).
-Tampa Bay is favored on the run line (-2.5 with -115 odds).
-The over/under for the matchup is set at 9 runs.
+The Rays are -225 moneyline favorites in this matchup against the Royals (+180).
+The total for the matchup is listed at 9.5 runs.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.